 Finding an incentive your competition doesn’t have can help both retain and attract top talent.
 It can also help to increase job applicants for your open positions.

-DailyPay is an on-demand payment solution that allows employees to be paid daily, at no cost, (or payroll disruption) to your company.
+DailyPay is an on-demand payment solution that allows employees to be paid daily.
 Users of the application can see exactly how much they have earned since their last paycheck.
 They are able to withdrawal the amount they have available as often as they would like.

 We recently conducted a survey wherein we learned that employees who are offered DailyPay at their workplace are more engaged.